SwampthingMedia/sails-authorization/README.md

 How it works
 ===================

 Sails is an mvc framework for organizing node applications using express.
-It provides structure to Models, controlers, polocies and adapters, and I use these in a way to authenticate users.
+It provides structure to Models, controllers, policies and adapters, and I use these in a way to authenticate users.
 Sails also builds an api available to the models we create and allows us to create our own routing system.
 For the purpose of this project, I will not be using the views system sails makes available and instead will use another node server to fake a mobile client.
 In the future, it would be good to use another framework system like [yeoman](http://yeoman.io/) to organize the client code.

 ###Models